elastic/kibana/x-pack/examples/third_part_vis_lens_example/README.md

-# 3rd party Lens visualization
+# Third party Lens visualization

 To run this example plugin, use the command `yarn start --run-examples`.